This post may contain affiliate links.

-Thinking of replacing your RV furniture?
-In this article we answer your commonly asked questions about replacing RV furniture—including where to buy RV furniture, how to get RV furniture through the door of your camper, and whether it's okay to put residential furniture in your RV.
+In this article, we answer your commonly asked questions about replacing RV furniture—including where to buy RV furniture, how to get RV furniture through the door of your camper, and whether it's okay to put residential furniture in your RV.

 Q: Where can I buy replacement RV furniture?

 A: Here are some of the best places to shop for RV furniture:

 - Facebook Marketplace.
 With so many people renovating RVs these days, a lot of RV furniture removed from campers ends up on the Facebook marketplace.
 Facebook often has low prices with motivated sellers.
 This is also the best place to sell any furniture you remove from your RV.
 Some RVers keep the old furniture to reinstall when selling the RV.
 But including the original furniture doesn't necessarily add value to your camper.
 Once removed, if it's in good condition, consider selling RV recliners, captains chairs, and other furniture pieces on Facebook Marketplace.